alrieckert/lazarus/components/README.txt

   The text editor control used by the IDE.

 synunihighlighter
-  An universal highlighter for synedit.
+  A universal highlighter for synedit.

 tachart
   A control for graphs and plots.